Some of you may wonder, how exactly can I become a millionaire?

 But it is I who established a reputation for being a hard worker as my bosses often see me burn the midnight oil.
 It is I who is willing to work during weekends without being asked.

 Over time, my employer became so dependent on me that I always get significant raises and bonuses.
 Over the span of 5 years, my salary doubled from $55K to $110K a year.
 I even had a bonus as large as $30K, which is unusual for a regular rank and file employee like me.

 Live below your means

 My wife and I didn’t spend a dime when we got married.
 It’s more like $400 dollars, and that includes the registration and cost of the reception.
 Our only other guest, besides the officiating minister, was his wife.

 But we did have the money.
 We had over $50,000 in cash saved at the time.
 Instead, we chose to use it as a down payment for a house a year later.

 When picking a house, we made sure that either of our incomes can afford it so that there’s a cushion in case one of us suffers a job loss.
-As a result, our house payment, including property taxes, is less than 1/4 of our net income.
+As a result, our house payment, including property taxes, is less than a quarter of our net income.
 In contrast, your local realtor will probably tell you that you can afford roughly twice or thrice your household gross income.

 We avoided getting into debt or using a line of credit when doing home renovations.
 I managed to do most of the work myself saving us thousands of dollars in the process.
 I knew nothing about home repairs and improvements initially but was able to equip myself with the necessary skills and knowledge through reading and watching YouTube videos.